danielperebinos/temp/README.md

 ---

-## Services to Deploy and How

-The project includes the following services:

-- **Django Application**: Manages the backend logic and API endpoints.
-- **PostgreSQL**: Stores all project data.
+### **Deployment Order and Configuration**

+Deploying the project requires following a specific order to ensure all components function correctly.
+The services must be deployed in the following sequence:

+1. **PostgreSQL**
+    - Start the PostgreSQL database first.
+    - Ensure the necessary environment variables for database connection are set in the `.env` file ( e.g., `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, etc.).

+2. **Django Application**
+    - After PostgreSQL is running, deploy the Django application.
+    - Django will use the database credentials from the `.env` file to connect to PostgreSQL.
-- **Nginx**: Serves static files and acts as a reverse proxy for the Django application.
+    - Run database migrations and collect static files before starting the application.

-For deploying these services:
+3. **Nginx**

-- Use Docker Compose to manage and deploy services.
+    - There is no need to deploy a separate Nginx instance.
-- Ensure environment variables are correctly configured in your `.env` file.
+    - The configuration must reference the `nginx.conf` file, which handles:
+        - Serving static files.
+        - Forwarding all other requests to the Django application.

+---

+### **System Requirements**

+To ensure smooth deployment, the virtual machine should meet the following minimum requirements:

+- **Operating System**: Linux (Ubuntu 20.04+ recommended)
+- **CPU**: At least 2 vCPUs
+- **RAM**: Minimum 4GB
+- **Disk Space**: At least 20GB of available storage
+- **Docker**: Installed and properly configured

-Refer to the `compose.yaml` file for further details on how services are orchestrated.
+Refer to the `compose.yaml` file for additional service orchestration details.